 - 3 months before

 - Your 65th birthday month

 - 3 months after

 - 7-month window

 2. Medicare Supplement Open Enrollment Period

 If you’re looking to supplement your Original Medicare coverage to help with additional costs, the best time to buy a Medicare Supplement plan is during the six-month enrollment period that starts the first day of the month you turn 65 — as long as you have signed up for Medicare Part B.

 If you don’t sign up for a Medicare Supplement plan during this Open Enrollment Period, you may not be able to buy a Medicare Supplement plan.
-Unless you have a guaranteed issue right, you may be required to answer medical questions in order to qualify for coverage.
+Unless you have a guaranteed issue right, you may be required to answer medical questions.

 You can find information here on Medicare Supplement plans and how they may help you cover the gaps in Original Medicare.